httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 pseudonym = token
 ~~~

-The cdn-id identifies the CDN using either a hostname under its control or a pseudonym; hostnames
+The cdn-id identifies the CDN using either a hostname under its control or a pseudonym.
+Hostnames
 are preferred, to help avoid accidental collisions.
+If a pseudonym is used, unintentional collisions are more likely, and therefore values should be carefully chosen to prevent them; for example, using a well-known value (such as the recognized name of the CDN in question), or a generated value with enough entropy to make collisions unlikely (such as a UUID {{?RFC4122}}).

-Optionally, cdn-info can have
+Optionally, cdn-info can have semicolon-separated key/value parameters, to accommodate additional
-semicolon-separated key/value parameters, to accommodate additional information for the CDN's use.
+information for the CDN's use.

 Conforming Content Delivery Networks SHOULD add a cdn-info to this header field in all requests they
 generate or forward (creating the header field if necessary).